What Is Employee Management + Tools & Tips

 If you need more guidance on how to handle an employee’s poor performance, check our tips for employee discipline.

 Employee management is a core component of your company’s performance management system.
 This system will include tools to help you effectively manage your team to ensure maximum efficiency.

-Keeping tabs on when employees are working is vital to your company’s cost management as well as the effective management of your team.
+Keeping track of employees’ hours and attendance is vital to your company’s cost management as well as the effective management of your team.
 Specifically for hourly employees, you need to know exactly how many hours they work each week.
 Using tools for this will make payroll much smoother.

 For some employees, even in remote environments, attendance is an issue.
-It’s important to correct behaviors like showing up late.
+To prevent it from worsening, it’s important to correct behaviors like showing up late or clocking out early.
 Without software to determine when employees clock in and out, you won’t know whether your workers are running late or cutting their hours short.

-For more information, check our guide to the eight best time and attendance software.
+For more information, check our guide to the best time and attendance software.